OpenVidu/openvidu.io-docs/docs/deployment/pro/on-premises.md

 We recommend to configure an External Elasticsearch and Kibana.
 Take a look into how to configure it [here](openvidu-pro/monitoring-elastic-stack/#configuring-an-external-elastic-stack)

 <br>

+##### Coturn Configuration

+Coturn is an implementation of the TURN/STUN protocol needed for WebRTC ICE candidates discovery, and it is an essential part of WebRTC.
+By default it is configured in OpenVidu, but you can choose where to deploy this service.

+It is configured with the parameter `OPENVIDU_PRO_COTURN_IN_MEDIA_NODES` which by default is set to `false`, so Coturn will be deployed at the master node.
+If you want to deploy Coturn across all media nodes, you need to set `OPENVIDU_PRO_COTURN_IN_MEDIA_NODES=true`, and OpenVidu will deploy that services in all your media nodes.

+You can check for more parameters that can be used for Coturn configuration in the [Advanced parameters for OpenVidu Pro](reference-docs/openvidu-config/#advanced-parameters-for-openvidu-pro-and-enterprise)

+> Note: If you are using `OPENVIDU_PRO_COTURN_IN_MEDIA_NODES=false`, you need port 3478 TCP/UDP open in the master node.
+Otherwise, with `OPENVIDU_PRO_COTURN_IN_MEDIA_NODES=true`, you need to open port 443 TCP/UDP in media nodes.

 ##### Videoconference application